-AJAA Mission: To provide high quality athletic programming and instruction for youth athletes to develop physically and mentally by encouraging growth in teamwork, effort, skill, sportsmanship, and character.
+Avon Youth Sports (AYS) Mission: To provide high quality athletic programming and instruction for youth athletes to develop physically and mentally by encouraging growth in teamwork, effort, skill, sportsmanship, and character.

-This AJAA Athletic Code of Conduct has been prepared as a guide to the expectations of AJAA.
-This policy applies to all parties involved or present at AJAA events, regardless of their role or affiliation.
+This AYS Athletic Code of Conduct has been prepared as a guide to the expectations of AYS.
+This policy applies to all parties involved or present at AYS events, regardless of their role or affiliation.
 The Code of Conduct is to be read and understood by all coaches, assistant coaches, managers, players, and parents.

-The Avon Junior Athletic Association supports youth sport activity that is governed by a strong sense of individual and team sportsmanship.
+The Town of Avon, Indiana Sports supports youth sport activity that is governed by a strong sense of individual and team sportsmanship.
 Value and emphasis on sportsmanship, character building, and positive conduct are a requirement of our athletic participants.
-Persons unwilling to abide by this code should reconsider their involvement in AJAA activities.
+Persons unwilling to abide by this Code should reconsider their involvement in AYS activities.